yhlong0/learning/AWS/SAA-C02.md

 6. Multivalue answer routing policy – domain to multiple IPs, can enable health check, only return health IPs(up to 8).
 7. Weighted routing policy – Use to route traffic to multiple resources in proportions that you specify.
 8. Route 53 **alias records** let you route traffic to selected AWS resources, such as CloudFront distributions and Amazon S3 buckets.
 They also let you route traffic from one record in a hosted zone to another record.
+9. Active-Active failover, all resources to be available.
+Active-Passive, only primary available.

 ## Decoupling applications: SQS, SNS, Kinesis, Active MQ